davidblandon/coordinaFront/README.md

 - Utilize proper prop-types or TypeScript for type safety
 - Write semantic and accessible HTML

-## 🐛 Known Issues

-Check the issues tab for known bugs and feature requests.

-## 📞 Support

-For questions and support, please open an issue in the repository.

----

 Built with ❤️ using React and Tailwind CSS